 More and more girls in the group are becoming aware of their rights and are able to reflect on their positions through stories and discussions with their peers.

 Girls Out Loud groups help build confidence to speak up outside the group.
 Members inspire each other to challenge the views of family members, friends, teachers and even religious leaders.

-Following its success, the project is now active in 15 countries:
+The project is currently active in the following countries:

 Through Girls Out Loud, Plan International can listen to what matters to girls: what issues are most important?
 How do girls feel about the situation in their communities?
 What do they think should be done to bring about the right change?